skaefer143/Remindr/README.md

 # Cmput301Assign1

 This is a ToDo list/Habit tracker Android app built for Assignment 1.
-First App, probably sucks.